AlexGagarin13/netelogy_homework_8/README.md

-# netelogy_homework_8
+### netelogy_homework_8

-In method getNotes fields 'noteIds' and 'userId'  are not implemented.
+ - In method getNotes fields 'noteIds' and 'userId'  are not implemented.
+ - In method getById fields 'ownerId' and 'needWiki'  are not implemented.
+ - In method editNote fields 'privacyView' and 'privacyComment'  are not implemented.